luis33338/chef/.github/ISSUE_TEMPLATE/ENHANCEMENT_REQUEST_TEMPLATE.md

 ---
-name: 🚀 Enhancement Request
+name: "\U0001F680 Enhancement Request"
-about: I have a suggestion (and may want to implement it 🙂)!
+about: "I have a suggestion (and may want to implement it \U0001F642)!"
+title: ''
-labels: "Status: Untriaged"
+labels: ''
+assignees: ''

 ---

 ### Describe the Enhancement: